Definition of Possession

 In order to prove constructive possession, the prosecution must establish:

-- the defendant’s dominion or control over the controlled substance, and
+1. the defendant’s dominion or control over the controlled substance, and

-- the defendant’s knowledge that the controlled substance was within the defendant’s presence.
+2. the defendant’s knowledge that the controlled substance was within the defendant’s presence.

-If a person has exclusive possession of a substance, such as cannabis, knowledge of its presence may be inferred or assumed.
+If a person has exclusive possession of cannabis, knowledge of its presence may be inferred or assumed.
 Hively v.
 State, 336 So.
 2d 127, 129 (Fla.
 4th DCA 1976).
-However, where more than one person has access to or is near the contraband, knowledge and control must be established by independent proof.
+Where multiple persons are present, knowledge and control must be established by independent proof.
 Smith v.
 State, 123 So.
 3d 656, 658 (Fla.
 2d DCA 2013).

-Proving Possession of Cannabis
+Proving Possession

-- The defendant possessed a certain substance (actual or constructive);
+1. The defendant possessed a certain substance (actual or constructive);

-- The substance was cannabis (less than 20 grams); and
+2. The substance was cannabis; and

-- The defendant had knowledge of the presence of the substance.
+3. The defendant had knowledge of the presence of the substance.

 Joint Possession

-However, to establish “joint possession,” knowledge of the presence of the substance and the defendant’s ability to exercise dominion and control over the substance must be established by independent proof.
-Hall v.
+• See Hall v.
 State, 382 So.
 2d 742, 743 (Fla.
 2d DCA 1980).
 Knowledge and control may not be inferred or based on mere presence or proximity.
 Giddens v.
 State, 443 So.
 2d 1087, 1088 (Fla 2d DCA 1984).

-Other Consequences
+License Consequences

 If a probationary sentence is imposed, the defendant will be subjected to intrusive random drug testing and be responsible for paying costs of supervision, court costs, fines, costs of prosecution, and completing all other terms and conditions imposed by the court.

-- Ineligibility for some government employment;
+• Ineligibility for some government employment;

-- Ineligibility for Bright Futures Scholarships and other forms of State financial aid;
+• Ineligibility for Bright Futures Scholarships and other forms of State financial aid;

-- Interference with State licensing, permitting, and certifications without completion of an approved drug treatment program;
+• Interference with State licensing, permitting, and certifications without completion of an approved drug treatment program;

-- Ineligibility for public housing;
+• Ineligibility for public housing;

-- Interference with employment prospects and college applications;
+• Interference with employment prospects and college applications;

 Legal Defenses